About us

 Key people

-Henk van Veen, senior scientist and project manager Membrane Technology
+Henk van Veen, senior scientist and project manager Membrane Technology (retired)

 Henk van Veen obtained a BSc degree in Chemical Engineering in 1986.
 His graduation work in the field of polymeric membranes for the separation of CO2 from CH4 was performed in the Membrane Technology group at Twente University.
 Subsequently, he started to work at the Energy research Centre of the Netherlands in the field of ceramic membranes.
-After being managing several projects he became responsible for the coordination of all activities in the field of membrane applications within ECN in 2000.
-Since 2007 Henk is deputy Group leader Membrane Technology.
-The work focuses towards energy and costs savings using membranes including the use of membranes in (bio) conversion processes.
-Further, Henk is a permanent member of the graduation committee of the Hogeschool Utrecht.
+Besides managing several projects he became responsible for the coordination of all activities in the field of membrane applications and process development within ECN in 2000.
+Since 2007 Henk is senior scientist and project manager Membrane Technology.
+The work focuses towards energy and costs savings using membranes and separation technology, including the use of membranes in (bio) refining and conversion processes.
+In December 2020 Henk retired.

 Hessel Castricum, senior scientist Inorganic Materials for Sustainable Technology

-Hessel Castricum obtained his master’s degree cum laude (highest honours) in the field of experimental nuclear and high-energy physics at the University of Amsterdam, studying Baryon resonances with an aerogel Čerenkov detector.
+Hessel Castricum obtained his master’s degree cum laude (highest honours) in the field of experimental nuclear and high-energy physics at the University of Amsterdam, studying Baryon resonances with an aerogel Cerenkov detector.
 Subsequently, he investigated mechanically disordered materials and developed mechanochemical synthesis routes for catalysts at the Dutch Foundation for Fundamental Research on Matter.
 After obtaining his doctorate degree in 2001 he has worked at the University of Amsterdam and the University of Twente on porous materials, with as main research interests heterogeneous catalysts, catalytic soot filters, inorganic membranes and membrane supports.
 His work on hybrid materials has resulted in the development of HybSi® membranes.
 Current activities encompass the design and development of new classes of hybrid materials for sustainable technology.

 Andre ten Elshof, associate professor of Inorganic Materials Science